How to pay a mortgage: 5 ways to pay on time

 Key takeaways

 Paying your mortgage on time helps you build equity in your home.
-It can also improve your credit score and keep you from falling behind on your mortgage.
+Doing so can also improve your credit score and keep you from falling behind on your loan payments.
 Many lenders offer multiple ways to make a mortgage payment, such as paying online or over the phone.

 How to pay a mortgage

-Your mortgage payments are due on a monthly basis (although you can choose to make payments more frequently).
+Your mortgage payments are due on a monthly basis, though you can choose to make payments more frequently.
 To keep on top of these payments, it’s important to use the payment method that works best for you.
-Here are five ways to pay your mortgage and what you should know about each.
+Here are five ways to pay your mortgage and what you should know about each method.

 1. Pay your mortgage online

-The easiest option for most homeowners is to pay for their mortgage through either their lender or servicer’s website.
-Making a mortgage online payment is fast, free and efficient.
+The easiest option for most homeowners is to pay for their mortgage through their lender or loan servicer’s website.
+Making an online mortgage payment is fast, free and efficient.
 Plus, paying online means you can decide when you want to make the payment, maintain a record of when you made it and ensure that you pay it by the due date.
 Some lenders also have free mobile apps where you can access your account online and pay your mortgage from your phone.

 “Going to your lender or loan servicer’s website and making the payment puts you in control of the timing,” says Greg McBride, CFA, chief financial analyst for Bankrate.
 “The downside is that this is something else each month you need to do or be reminded to do.”